crowsnesttech/dotfiles-install/README.md

 ## Install-Dotfiles Scripts

-**I'm a total noob and you should use anything unless you like fixing things**
+**I'm a total noob and you probably should NOT use anything here unless you like fixing things**

-See - I can't even use markdown correctly
+See - I can't even use markdown correctly yet.